 4.3.3.
 A Registrar must pass on an authorisation code to the Domain Name Holder of the identified .nz domain name whenever a new authorisation code is generated and it is requested by the Domain Name Holder.

 4.3.4.
-DNCL can give a Domain Name Holder the authorisation code for their .nz domain name if the Registrar fails to do so.
+DNCL can generate a new authorisation code and provide this to the Domain Name Holder if the Registrar fails to do so.

 4.3.5.
 As soon as practicable after a .nz domain name has been transferred the authorisation code will be reset.